Chapter 9-3: The Technical Report

 Address the second idea of your report.
 Support all ideas with examples and evidence.

 Address the third idea of your report.
 Support all ideas with examples and evidence.
 This is just a suggestion on how many paragraphs to use.
-Feel free to add more if necessary.
+Feel free to use fewer or add more if necessary.

 Sample Report